Important work must be done when severe winter weather approaches. Here are action items to boost your boat's chances of coming through unscathed.

 Canvas: Remove all canvas (including bimini tops and curtains) where appropriate and store ashore.
 Don't wait until it's too cold to do this, as the material may crack or be too stiff.
 Ensure that any canvas or covers left in place are robust enough to withstand high winds, ice, and snow.
 In many parts of the country, storm winds exceed what a bimini top is designed to endure.

-a storm.
-If that's not possible, however, they should be
+storm.
+If that's not possible, however, they should be secured

 Sails: Remove and stow sails ashore to prevent damage.
 If you can't, securely lash them in place to prevent unfurling/flogging.
 A flogging sail can damage not only your rig but also your neighbor's.